is-project-4th-year/FitMatchAI_IS_Project/AndroidStudioProjects/Fitmatch/technical.md

 - Most predictions lie on the diagonal (correct class).
 - Misclassifications are mostly between neighbouring intensity bands (e.g., class 0 → 1 or 2 → 0), which is acceptable for a progressive training system.

-The **classification head** with these metrics is what is deployed in production; the regression head is mainly used for analysis and future refinement of progression rules.

 ---

 ## 4. Modelling Approach